 - Website: It isn’t just the cost of running and maintaining your business website that you need to consider, but the cost of marketing it.
 SEO, PPC and email campaigns are all common ways of generating traffic, but can become very expensive

 - PR: Investing in a PR agency to get the word out about your business and reach new markets can be effective, but the costs can soon outweigh the benefits if you don’t generate enough new business

 - Events: Research has shown that 70% of people who attend marketing events become regular customers.
 While those stats might sound appealing, when you calculate all the costs on hosting an event, they can quickly outweigh the benefits.

 Customer retention strategies are often much cheaper, mainly because the consumer is already familiar with your brand.
 You might have the cost of a loyalty programme, email marketing campaigns or other retention tools, but these are nowhere near as expensive as all the tools mentioned above.
-Not only is customer retention a cheaper strategy to maintain, but it’s more profitable for businesses.
-Bain & Company revealed that just a 5% increase in customer retention can increase profit by at least 25%.
+Not only is customer retention a cheaper strategy to maintain, but it’s more profitable for businesses, especially when utilising the knowledge, research, and authority of a KOL in customer acquisition, retention, and similar specialist areas, such as influencer marketing.
+In fact, Bain & Company revealed that just a 5% increase in customer retention can increase profit by at least 25%.

 Top tips for customer retention

-It’s clear to see that retaining existing customers is cheaper than enrolling new ones, but investing in the right customer retention strategies is vital.
+It’s clear to see that retaining existing customers is cheaper than enrolling new ones, but investing in the right customer satisfaction quotes and retention strategies is vital.
 Here are a few top tips for boosting client retention: